-Talk to any homeschooling family and ask “Is it worth it?” (or want some homeschooling statistics) they will list out some major advantages of homeschooling, but they’ll probably also have a list just as long of homeschooling disadvantages.
+If you talk to any homeschooling family and ask “Is it worth it?” (or want some homeschooling statistics) they will list out some major advantages of homeschooling, but they’ll probably also have a list just as long of homeschooling disadvantages and arguments against homeschooling.

-If you’re just starting out your homeschool research to embark on a homeschooling journey (or you’re just curious about homeschooling), what better way to get started than with a homeschooling pros and cons list?
+If you’re just starting out your homeschool research to embark on a homeschooling journey (or you’re just curious about homeschooling), what better way to get started than with a detailed discussion of homeschooling pros and cons?